shadiAl-Jaradat/AndroidProjectUNI/README.md

 # Food Suggestion App :avocado: :potato: :garlic: :spaghetti: :cookie:

- As part from mobile application course in my Uni I create an app using Kotlin.
+ As part of Mobile application course in my Uni I create an app using Kotlin.

  You can choose Kitchen's Type then App will suggest you the best dishes in that kitchen